IHE/ITI.BasicAudit/input/pagecontent/issues.md

 - example descriptions don't show up on the page for that example.
 For some examples (the REST Query examples) I have replicated the example description in the -info.md pagecontent.
 I hope that the IG builder can do this automatically - https://github.com/HL7/ig-template-base/issues/184
 - IG builder / validation issue with the slicing I need to use in AuditEvent.
 Discussion can be found https://chat.fhir.org/#narrow/stream/215610-shorthand/topic/slicing.20with.20complex.20.24this and https://chat.fhir.org/#narrow/stream/179252-IG-creation/topic/slicing.20sliced.20extension
 - Not much of a problem, but tracking for a solution anyway -- Binary Adjunct files (used to hold examples of SAML assertions) are working in DocumentReference, but throw a file type error with Binary. https://chat.fhir.org/#narrow/stream/215610-shorthand/topic/Binary.20Adjunct
+- MustSupport -- given that the minimal profiles use MustSupport properly, but those profiles derived off of those minimal profiles add manditory requirement.
+This gives the appearance that a manditory element is also "R2", which is conflicting as something can't be both manditory and R2.
+Not sure how to solve this, as the FHIR profiling rules do not allow for removing a MustSupport flag.
+Thus the best I can think of is to define MustSupport in a way such that the R2 only applies if the element is not manditory, or that MustSupport does not mean anything on manditory elements. [chat thread](https://chat.fhir.org/#narrow/stream/179177-conformance/topic/must-support.20when.20re-profiling)
+- X-Request-Id header -- I explained this only inside of the RESTful section, but it is applicable anywhere that X-Request-Id is used.
+I did not define it, as it is documented in FHIR core.
+I did not make this a standalone section because it is simply too small.
+This is a tool that some servers do use.
+This not clear it deserves anything more than what I have said.

 # Open Issues